pbek/QOwnNotes/webpage/src/installation/ubuntu.md

 [Direct Download](https://launchpad.net/~pbek/+archive/ubuntu/qownnotes-qt6/+packages)

+If you find any issues please report them on [QOwnNotes Issues on GitHub](https://github.com/pbek/QOwnNotes/issues)!

 ## Older Ubuntu Linux distributions and derivatives

 Best try to use the AppImage from [QOwnNotes Releases on GitHub](https://github.com/pbek/QOwnNotes/releases).